sumitshukla10/delta-demo/README.md

 # delta-demo
-this is only for learning purpose
+this is only for learning purpose : github class.